Dog Bite Prevention

 - Adopt from a well-managed animal shelter whose staff and volunteers can fill you in on the dog’s background, personality and behavior in the shelter.

 - Take your dog to humane, reward-based training classes—the earlier the better.
-We recommend starting your puppy in puppy kindergarten classes as early as eight weeks, right after her first set of vaccinations.
-Early training opens a window of communication between you and your dog that will help you consistently and effectively teach her good behavior.
+We recommend starting your puppy in puppy kindergarten classes as early as eight weeks, right after their first set of vaccinations.
+Early training opens a window of communication between you and your dog that will help you consistently and effectively teach them good behavior.

 - Don’t wait for a serious accident to happen.
 The first time your dog shows aggressive behavior toward anybody, even if no injury occurs, seek professional help from a Certified Applied Animal Behaviorist (CAAB), a veterinary behaviorist (Dip ACVB), or a qualified Certified Professional Dog Trainer (CPDT).
 Please see our article, Finding Professional Behavior Help, for information about finding an expert in your area.
 Your animal shelter may also offer or be able to refer you to helpful services.

 - Err on the safe side.
-Be aware of common triggers of aggression, including pain, injury or sickness, the approach of strangers or strange dogs, the approach of people in uniforms, costumes or unusual attire (especially hats), unexpected touching, unfamiliar places, crowds, and loud noises like thunder, wind, construction, fireworks and appliances.
+Be aware of common triggers of aggression, including pain, injury or sickness, the approach of strangers or strange dogs, the approach of people in uniforms, costumes or unusual attire (especially hats), unexpected touching, unfamiliar places, crowds and loud noises like thunder, wind, construction, fireworks and appliances.
 If possible, avoid exposing your dog to these triggers.
-If she seems stressed or panicked in crowds, leave her at home.
-If she overreacts to visitors or delivery personnel, keep her in another room when they come to your house.
+If they seem stressed or panicked in crowds, leave them at home.
+If they overreact to visitors or delivery personnel, keep them in another room when they come to your house.
 Work with a qualified behavior and training professional to help your dog become more comfortable with these and other situations.

-- Fulfill basic animal-care responsibilities.
-License your dog as required by law and provide regular veterinary care, including rabies vaccinations.
-Don’t allow your dog to roam alone.
+- License your dog as required by law and provide regular veterinary care, including rabies vaccinations.